openairplay/AirplayMirroringGo/README.md

-# AirplayMirrorGo
+# AirplayMirroringGo
-A cross platform airplay mirroring client by golang
+A cross platform airplay screen mirroring client by golang